 The Nidhivan Sarovar Portico is a relatively new hotel -- it opened in May 2013 -- that's located on the outskirts of Vrindavan near ISKCON Temple and Prem Mandir.
 As you'd expect, the interiors are fresh and attractive, and facilities are a notch above what other hotels offer.
 Guests particularly love the food.
 If you want to stay in the best hotel in Vrindavan, this is it!
 There are 58 rooms.
-Expect to pay around 4,000 rupees for a double upwards.
+Expect to pay about 6,000 rupees for a room upwards.

 The contemporary Kridha Residency is situated on Bhaktivedanta Swami Marg, the main road, near Prem Mandir and the ISKCON Temple.
 It opened in 2011 and gets its name from the union of Krishna and Radha.
 Although it is a modern hotel, it aims to convey a spiritual feel.
 There are 50 exceptionally spacious rooms (including three and four bedrooms suites, and a four bedroom villa -- fantastic for families!) with private balconies.
 Facilities include a vegetarian South Indian restaurant and in-house car service.
 Guests really appreciate the hotel's outstanding hospitality.
-Rates start from around 2,500 rupees per night for a double.
+Rates start from around 3,500 rupees per night.

 The Mayapur Vrindavana Trust Bhaktivedanta Ashram guesthouse provides a tranquil and secure place to stay amid scenic landscaped grounds right next to the ISKCON Temple.
-The neat and simply furnished rooms, with air-conditioning and wireless Internet, are a step up from the usual bare ashram accommodations and attract a lot of foreigners.
+Established in 1972, the hotel's neat and simply furnished rooms, with air-conditioning and wireless Internet, are a step up from the usual bare ashram accommodations and attract a lot of foreigners.
 There's a healthy organic vegetarian restaurant on the premises.
-Expect to pay about 1,800 rupees per night for a room upwards.
+Expect to pay about 2,300 rupees per night for a room upwards.

 The Brijwasi Royal, one of the most popular hotels in the heart of Mathura, is a reliable choice.
 It's strategically located not far from the railway station.
 The hotel's restaurant serves tasty and inexpensive food, and the service desk is very efficient in making travel arrangement for guests.
 Room rates start from around 3,000 rupees for a double, per night, including breakfast.
 Family rooms are also available.
 If you'd prefer to stay a short distance out of town, try the spacious Brijwasi Lands Inn situated just off the Delhi-Agra road.